My Story

 - a direct to consumer business

-*e-Commerce: YvonnesVeganKitchen.com where we sell donuts, cookies, standard cakes, VeganCheese, crackers, gift baskets, care packages/bundles, subscriptions, gift cards
+*e-Commerce: YvonnesVeganKitchen.com where we sell donuts, cookies, standard cakes, VeganCheese, crackers, gift baskets, care packages/bundles, subscriptions, gift cards.
+We ship nationwide.

 *Custom Cakes - wedding and custom decorated cakes.